-Grumpy Magazine is an international independent digital/print publication founded by Jasmine Perrier that has been self-publishing from Paris since August 2016.
-With a creative activity operated in Europe and America, from Los Angeles to New York and London, we seek to share inspiring stories as well as a genuine vision of life through unique features with artists and outstanding figures from the worlds of arts.
+Grumpy Magazine is an international independent digital/print publication founded by Jasmine Perrier that has been self-publishing since August 2016.
+Born in France, it has become a global publication that is produced in English and available worldwide.
+With a creative activity between Europe and America, we seek to share inspiring stories as well as a genuine vision of life through unique features with artists and outstanding figures from the worlds of arts.

 O U R – S T O R Y

 From Jasmine Perrier’s interview (GRUMPY’s founding editor) with Issuu (April 2017)

 Tell us about Grumpy Magazine.
 What kind of magazine is it?

 Grumpy Magazine is an international and independent quarterly publication based in Paris dedicated to the creative minds from entertainment and fashion.
 However most of our projects are made in LA, because I’ve always been fascinated by Hollywood and the entertainment industry so I wanted to do something around that.
 We feature in each issue artists and emerging talents who we think have powerful stories to tell, from actors to musicians, designers and photographers.
 I definitely want to consider GRUMPY as a platform which brings people together and offers them an outlet to express themselves.

 How did Grumpy Magazine get started?
 How often do you publish?